 We are subject to changes in federal and state banking statutes, regulations and governmental policies, or the interpretation or implementation of them, and are subject to changes and increased complexity in regulatory requirements as governments and regulators continue reforms intended to strengthen the stability of the financial system and protect key markets and participants.
 Any changes in any federal or state banking statute, regulation or governmental policy, including changes which occurred in 2020 and may occur in 2021 and beyond during the current and future administration, could affect us in substantial and unpredictable ways, including ways that may adversely affect our business, results of operations, financial condition or prospects.
 Compliance with laws and regulations can be difficult and costly, and changes to laws and regulations often impose additional compliance costs.
-In addition, federal and state banking regulators have broad authority to supervise our banking practices or constitute violations of statute, rule, regulation, or administrative order.
+In addition, federal and state banking regulators have broad authority to supervise our banking business and that of our subsidiaries, including the authority to prohibit activities that represent unsafe or unsound banking practices or constitute violations of statute, rule, regulation, or administrative order.
 Failure to comply with any such laws, regulations or regulatory policies could result in sanctions by regulatory agencies, restrictions on our business activities, civil money penalties or damage to our reputation, all of which could adversely affect our business, results of operations, financial condition or prospects.